-With Ethiopian Airlines crash, a second new Boeing 737 MAX 8 jet goes down
+Ethiopian Airlines crash is the second fatal incident to involve a Boeing 737 MAX 8

 [Ethiopian Airlines flight bound for Nairobi crashes, all 157 on board killed]

-With an investigation into the causes of the crash in its earliest phases, it’s too early to know whether the Ethiopia crash was caused by the same issues that doomed the Indonesian flight.
+With the investigation in its earliest phases, it is too early to know whether the crash in Ethiopia was caused by the same issues that doomed the Lion Air flight in Indonesia.

-An Ethiopian Airlines executives said Sunday that the airplane had “no technical remarks” and was flown by an experienced pilot.
-He said the pilot mentioned he had difficulty and wanted to return, before losing contact with air traffic control.
+An Ethiopian Airlines executives said Sunday the airplane had “no technical remarks” and was flown by an experienced pilot.
+He said the pilot mentioned he was having difficulty and wanted to return before he lost contact with air traffic control.

-Aviation analysts say they are anxiously awaiting the results of the Indonesian airline’s investigation, suggesting the company’s future business could be affected if any parallels are found.
+Aviation analysts say they are anxiously awaiting the results of the Indonesian airline’s investigation and suggested the results could negatively impact business for Boeing.

-“If this has any relationship at all with Lion Air incident, it’s a pretty good bet that the [Federal Aviation Administration] will move to have all 737 MAX aircraft inspected immediately,” said Mike Boyd, an aviation analyst with Boyd Group International.
-If the results of such an inspection turn up significant design flaws in the 737 MAX, it could lead the planes to be grounded worldwide, he said.
+“If this has any relationship at all with the Lion Air incident, it’s a pretty good bet that the [Federal Aviation Administration] will move to have all 737 MAX aircraft inspected immediately,” said Mike Boyd, an aviation analyst with Boyd Group International.

+If the results of an inspection turn up significant design flaws in the 737 MAX, planes could be grounded worldwide, he said.

-The Federal Aviation Administration issued a brief statement saying it was planning to assist in the investigation of the crash, which killed eight Americans and 18 Canadians.
+The Federal Aviation Administration said in a brief statement that it was planning to assist in the investigation of the crash, which killed everyone onboard, including eight Americans and 18 Canadians.

 “The FAA is closely monitoring developments in the Ethiopian Flight 302 crash early this morning,” the agency said in a statement.
 “We are in contact with the State Department and plan to join the NTSB in its assistance with Ethiopian civil aviation authorities to investigate the crash.”